themelektaus/UXM-Selective-Unpack/README.md

 ### 2.1.1
 * Bugfix for Sekiro unpacking.
 It should now work properly
 * Minor bugfix that would propt the user with an exception if they didn't have Elden Ring installed.
-* Added old file for backwards compatability:
+* Added old file for backwards compatibility:
 	+/enus/wem/84/846437564.wem

 ### 2.1